Martins3/loongson-dune/Readme.md

     2. maximum fd one process can open would be less than expected.

 3. `KVM_MAX_VCPU` limits the dune threads.
+    1. Loonson dune simulated one thread in the one vcpu, but kvm limits the vcpu number.
+So the program shouldn't create more than `KVM_MAX_VCPU` threads simultaneously.
+But one process create vcpu and then release it, it can do it over and over again.

 4. signal handler is will executed in host
     1. why : signal handler is executed when return from syscall or interrupt, in dune, it means host's syscall/interrupt return
     2. so what : profil(3) is based on signal handler in which pc is sampled.
 What is sampled in fact is host process's pc.

-Loonson dune simulated one thread in the one vcpu, but kvm limits the vcpu number.
-So the program shouldn't create more than `KVM_MAX_VCPU` threads simultaneously.

 ## Advantage over Standford Dune
 1. No kernel module.